duke-mai/dotfiles/README.md

 Vim 8 introduced a native way to load plugins, by expecting the files to be in a directory tree under .vim/pack .
 Vim 8 expects the following structure of the
 files:

-- `.vim/pack/plugins/opt/` is used for plugins you want to manually load
+- `.vim/pack/plugins/opt/` is used for plugins you want to manually load.
-- `.vim/pack/plugins/start/` is used for plugins you always load
+- `.vim/pack/plugins/start/` is used for plugins you always load.

 Within this folder a further folder **start** is needed to hold plugins.
 Vim will pick up any packages added to this folder and automatically load the